Make a Great First Impression!

 - Research the Location.
 Do you know exactly where your interview will take place?
 If not, do a bit of research to plan out your route and how you’ll get there.
 And, if your interview happens in a city center, make sure you know in advance where you’ll park.
 This way you don’t have to stress about getting lost, being late, and starting the interview with an embarrassing apology.

 - Turn Off Your Phone.
 While waiting for your interview to start, turn off your phone.
 Ringing cell phones in an interview are a big no-no. Besides, you might be nervous, so you don’t need to be distracted by the buzzing or vibrating of a cell phone in your pocket.
-How annoying!
-Don’t just silence it.
-Turn it off!
+Don’t just silence it, turn it off.

 - Give a Firm Handshake.
 There’s nothing worse for a first impression than a limp, lazy handshake.
 Make your handshake purposeful and powerful.
 This conveys the message that you are excited about being there and confident about the opportunity in front of you.
 Oh, and don’t forget to use eye contact when you shake hands.